-The Housing Revenue Account on page 78 shows a reduction on the Housing Revenue Account balance of £1.145m for the year to 31 March 2014, which compares favourably to a budgeted reduction for the year of £4.656m.
-The under spend is primarily due to reduced planned and responsive maintenance costs, lower employee costs due to vacancies and reduced debt financing costs.
+The Housing Revenue Account on page 77 shows a reduction on the Housing Revenue Account balance of £2.984m for the year to 31 March 2015, which compares favourably to a budgeted reduction for the year of £3.739m.
+The underspend is primarily due to underspends on debt financing costs and additional mainstream rental income received during the year.

-When deducted from the surplus brought forward from 2012-2013 of £14.590m, this results in an accumulated surplus of £13.445m at 31 March 2014 of which £12.862m is required to fund specific capital and revenue expenditure in future years.
-This leaves an uncommitted general reserve balance of £0.583m which will be held as a contingency in the event of unexpected or emergency situations.
+When deducted from the surplus brought forward from 2013-2014 of £13.445m, this results in an accumulated surplus of £10.461m at 31 March 2015 of which £5.550m is required to fund specific capital and revenue expenditure in future years.
+This leaves an uncommitted general reserve balance of £4.911m which will be considered as part of the update to the housing business plan.
+In addition a proportion will be held as a contingency in the event of unexpected or emergency situations.